Coronavirus travel health

 Be wary of anyone who offers you help if you breakdown or need to change a tyre as it presents the opportunity for theft, muggings and hijackings.
 You should park in well-lit areas.
 Do not pick up strangers.
 Do not stop to assist apparently distressed motorists, as this is a technique sometimes used by hijackers.
 Instead, report the incident to the police.

-If you travel in a vehicle other than one registered in Eswatini, you will have to complete a customs declaration form at border posts on entry and departure.
-A road fund levy of E50 is payable at the border.
-You must carry with you in the vehicle at all times proof of your customs declaration and payment of the road fund levy.
-Vehicles may be searched at borders.
+If you travel in a vehicle other than one registered in Eswatini, you must carry with you in the vehicle at all times proof of your customs declaration and payment of the road fund levy.
+Check the ‘Entry requirements’ section

 Air travel